George Seifert

-George Gerald Seifert (born January 22, 1940) is an American former football coach and player.
+George Gerald Seifert (born January 22, 1940) is an American former football coach.
 He served as the head coach for the San Francisco 49ers and the Carolina Panthers of the National Football League (NFL).
 Seifert owned the second-greatest winning percentage in NFL history by a head coach at the time of his resignation as the 49ers head coach, second to Guy Chamberlin.
-Among coaches with at least 100 wins, his winning percentage in fifth best in football history.
+Among coaches with at least 100 wins, his winning percentage is fifth best in football history.

-Early career
+Early life

-Seifert was raised in San Francisco and ushered at 49ers home games at Kezar Stadium while he attended San Francisco Polytechnic High School across the street.
+Seifert was born and raised in San Francisco.
+He ushered at 49ers home games at Kezar Stadium while he attended San Francisco Polytechnic High School across the street.
 He attended the University of Utah, playing guard and linebacker for the Utes.

+Early coaching career

 He served as graduate assistant at his alma mater for a year before being hired as head coach of Westminster College in Salt Lake City at age 25, where he led the Parsons to a 3–3 record.